theeugenechong/tp/docs/UserGuide.md

 #### availability.txt
 - What it stores: The different timings and the users associated with each timing.
-- When is the data stored: Immediately after the user enters the [`available`](#declaring-available-timing-for-meetings-available) command.
+- When is the data stored: Immediately after you enter the [`available`](#declaring-available-timing-for-meetings-available) command.

 #### balanceSheet.txt
 - What it stores: The fields of the balance sheet.
-- When is the data stored: Each individual field is updated immediately after the user enters the [`add`](#creating-the-balance-sheet-bs--add) command.
+- When is the data stored: Each individual field is updated immediately after you enter the [`add`](#creating-the-balance-sheet-bs--add) command.

 #### cashFlowStatement.txt
 - What it stores: The fields of the cash flow statement.
-- When is the data stored: Each individual field is updated immediately after the user enters the [`add`](#creating-the-cash-flow-statement-cf--add) command.
+- When is the data stored: Each individual field is updated immediately after you enter the [`add`](#creating-the-cash-flow-statement-cf--add) command.

 #### forum.txt
 - What it stores: The posts created in the forum along with its comments.